 Figure 1.
-Protein groups identified with <1% FDR and quantified with <20% CV.
-These analyses were performed for 200 ng injections of K562 and HeLa human cell lysate tryptic digests using Zeno SWATH DIA on the ZenoTOF 7600 system with a 5-minute microflow LC gradient.
+Numbers of protein groups identified with <1% FDR and quantified with <20% CV.
+These analyses were performed for 200 ng injections of K562 and HeLa human cell lysate tryptic digests using Zeno SWATH DIA on the ZenoTOF 7600 system with a 5-minute microflow gradient.